BattletechModders/CBTBehaviorsEnhanced/README.md

 | **multi** | *statistic* -> `CBTBE_Charge_Attacker_Damage_Multi`          | *statistic* -> `CBTBE_Charge_Target_Damage_Multi`            |

 *HexesMoved* is calculated as the magnitude of the distance between the Attacker and Target's current position as vectors.
 This is then divided by the *Move.MPMetersPerHex* configuration value in `mod.json`.
 Because this value is a vector magnitude, it may result in more or less hexes of movement than you might expect, due to elevation changes or similar.

+Damage is applied to the attacker and target as a series of clusters.
+The size of each cluster is determined by the *DamageClusterDivisor* in `mod.json`.
+Each cluster is resolved on the standard damage table for the target, as per a normal attack.

 **Validations**: Before a charge can be made, several validation checks must be passed.
 If these checks pass, the charge is treated as invalid and can't be selected by either player or AI.